Home Tooth - Straight-tusked Elephant

 Straight-tusked elephants may have been the largest land mammal to have ever existed.
 They could weigh over 14 tonnes and reach up to 4.5 metres tall, making today’s modern elephants seem small in comparison.

-In addition to their huge tusks, they are known for the distinctive ‘headband-like’ ridge sticking out of their forehead, part of which can be seen on this skull fragment.
+In addition to their huge tusks, they are known for the distinctive ‘headband-like’ ridge sticking out of their forehead.
 The straight-tusked elephant became extinct in Britain about 115,000 years ago.

 These huge teeth and skull fragment were found on Evering Road, next to Rectory Road station, during sewer works in 1960.